Bounds on alternating surgery slopes

-Watson has shown that any sufficiently large cable of a torus knot is in $\mathcal{QA}$ \cite{watson11quasi}.
-In particular, the $(2,15)$-cable of $T(2,3)$ is in $\mathcal{QA}$.
-As we have shown that it is not in $\mathcal{A}$, this demonstrates that $\mathcal{A} \subsetneq \mathcal{QA}$. \begin{rem} It seems probable that there are $L$-space knots which do not admit any quasi-alternating surgeries.
-The $(2,3)$-cable of $T_{2,3}$ and the $(2,5)$-cable of $T_{2,3}$ seem to be potential candidates for knots in $\mathcal{L} \setminus \mathcal{QA}$. \end{rem} As far as the author is aware, all known examples of knots in $\mathcal{A}$ are also in $\mathcal{D}$, i.e they arise through the construction in Section~\ref{sec:Montytrick}.
-Moreover, it is known for every non-integer alternating surgeries, there is a knot in $\mathcal{D}$ with the same surgery. \begin{thm}[\cite{mccoy2014noninteger}, Theorem~1.2] If $S_{p/q}^3(K)$ is an alternating surgery for $p/q>0$ and $p/q \notin \mathbb{Z}$, then there is $K'\in \mathcal{D}$ with $S_{p/q}^3(K)=S_{p/q}^3(K')$. \end{thm} This suggests the following conjecture. \begin{conj} Every alternating surgery arises as tangle replacement on an almost-alternating diagram of the unknot, that is, we have $\mathcal{A}=\mathcal{D}$. \end{conj} Since the torus knot $T_{r,s}$ is in $\mathcal{D}$ for $r,s>0$, the cyclic surgery theorem of Culler, Gordon, Luecke and Shalen can also be viewed as support for this conjecture \cite{cglscyclic}.
-Short of attacking Conjecture~\ref{conj:wild} in full, there are various related questions we can ask. \begin{ques} Does Theorem~\ref{thm:nonintegersurgery} extend to the case of integer alternating surgeries? \end{ques} It follows from their construction that every knot in $\mathcal{D}$ admits a strong inversion. \begin{ques} Can it be shown that every knot in $\mathcal{A}$ is strongly invertible? \end{ques} It seems likely that any progress on Conjecture~\ref{conj:wild} would require an alternative description of the class $\mathcal{D}$. \begin{ques} Is there a characterisation of $\mathcal{D}$ which does not refer to almost-alternating diagrams of the unknot? \end{ques} Finally, as we demonstrated with the $(2,5)$-cable of $T_{2,3}$, equation \eqref{eq:CMformula} can be used to show that for some knots, no manifold obtained by positive surgery can bound a negative-definite sharp manifold.
+Short of attacking Conjecture~\ref{conj:wild} in full, there are various related questions we can ask. \begin{ques} Does Theorem~\ref{thm:nonintegersurgery} extend to the case of integer alternating surgeries? \end{ques} It follows from their construction that every knot in $\mathcal{D}$ admits a strong inversion. \begin{ques} Is every knot in $\mathcal{A}$ strongly invertible? \end{ques} It seems likely that any progress on Conjecture~\ref{conj:wild} would require an alternative description of the class $\mathcal{D}$. \begin{ques} Is there a characterisation of $\mathcal{D}$ which does not refer to almost-alternating diagrams of the unknot? \end{ques} \paragraph{} Finally, as we demonstrated with the $(2,5)$-cable of $T_{2,3}$, equation \eqref{eq:CMformula} can be used to show that for some knots no manifold obtained by positive surgery can bound a negative-definite sharp manifold.